vrchat-community/creator-docs/Docs/docs/worlds/udon/vm-and-assembly/index.md

 Standard events start with `_` and have their parameters passed in variables, not public, which you are expected to create; this is a long list, and best explored via Udon Graph.

 However, importantly, the first two events that run are `_onEnable` and `_start`, in that order.
-There is no gap between them in this initial run.
-These will always run before any other event; if something attempts to bypass that, the invocation will be ignored.
-Note that once this 'startup sequence' has completed, `_onEnable` still maintains its original function of running whenever the component is enabled.
+There is no gap between them in this initial run, and these will always run before any other event; if something attempts to bypass that, the invocation will be ignored.
+See [Event Execution Order](../event-execution-order) for more details.

 Custom events never take parameters (outside of whatever mechanism you define), and don't start with `_`.